rhysd/Tui/README.md

 - Provide all features even if Twitter API doesn't provide (tracing conversation, group DM, votes, sync with https://twitter.com, ...)
 - Kill promoted tweets
 - User defined CSS
-- User defined tweet filters written in JavaScript
+- User defined tweet filters written in JavaScript as commonjs modules
 - Various keymaps to do many things only with keyboard
 - You can choose menu bar window or normal window
 - Available on macOS, Linux and Windows